librenms/librenms/doc/Installation/Installation-(RHEL-CentOS).md

 NOTE: What follows is a very rough list of commands.
-This works on a fresh install of CentOS 6.4.
+This works on a fresh install of CentOS 6.4 and CentOS 7.

 NOTE: These instructions assume you are the root user.
 If you are not, prepend `sudo` to all shell commands (the ones that aren't at `mysql>` prompts) or temporarily become a user with root privileges with `sudo -s`.